LennartFr/Blockchain-at-Galvanize/README.md

       Lab 3: A full app, Decentralized Energy with Hyperledger Composer 8:15: Coding ends.
       Where do we go from here?
+      Developer Journeys for Blockchain
+      Q1 2018: Advanced Blockchain, a Hands-on Workshop.
 8:30: Event ends
 ~~~
 # Let's get started, introduction and documentation